How to Prepare for The Bankruptcy Meeting of Creditors

 Dress neatly.

 You do not need to wear a suit or tie, but you should dress neatly.
-What you would wear to work or to visit someone in an office is fine.
+What you wear to work or visit someone in an office is fine.

 Make arrangements for minor children.